getify/You-Dont-Know-JS/types & grammar/ch4.md

 #### Falsy Objects

 Wait a minute, that section title even sounds contradictory.
-We literally *just said* the spec calls all objects truthy, right?
+I literally *just said* the spec calls all objects truthy, right?
 There should be no such thing as a "falsy object."

 What could that possibly even mean?

 You might be tempted to think it means an object wrapper (see Chapter 3) around a falsy value (such as `""`, `0` or `false`).
 But don't fall into that *trap*.

-**Note:** I had a smirk on my face when I wrote that last sentence, because it's a subtle specification joke only some of you may get.
-Chuckle along with me if you do!
+**Note:** That's a subtle specification joke some of you may get.

 Consider: